 Rapid naming happens when you recognize something instantly and effortlessly and say what it is.
 It can be anything.
-At the most basic level it can be objects, symbols, and colors.
+It can be objects, symbols, and colors at the most basic level.
 At a higher level, this can include words and phrases.

 Dyslexic readers frequently show weaknesses on tests of rapid naming ability.
 There is an ongoing debate about whether the underlying deficit is visual or phonological.
 However, the strong correlation between dyslexia and difficulties with rapid naming justifies its inclusion in our list of reading skills.

 Other reading skills

 In addition to phonological and phonemic awareness, rapid naming, and working memory, cognitive psychology has now linked several brain-based skills to reading deficits like dyslexia:

 - Executive function refers to a set of skills.
 These skills underlie the capacity to plan ahead and meet goals, display self-control, follow multiple-step directions even when interrupted, and stay focused despite distractions.